 - Extensive literature research completed on cytotoxicity, sensitivity, irritation, and biocompatibility.
 Product is safe and effective when worn as directed.

-*NOTE: Cu mesh at 140 microns will fail blood penetration test, differential pressure test, particulate test, and bacterial filtration test for surgical masks.
+*NOTE: Cu mesh will fail blood penetration test, differential pressure test, particulate test, and bacterial filtration test for surgical masks.
 This is not a surgical mask.
 The mechanism of action relies on low differential pressure and good airflow so that Cu will impinge in NP area and act as a cidal and anti- inflammatory agent.
 Of note: Well Mask can be worn beneath a standard mask.
 For greater comfort, a copper mesh insert can be adhered to a standard mask, providing an added barrier in high risk situations.